anna2/teenytinyurl/README.md

 Teeny Tiny URL
 =========

 Teeny Tiny URL is a bitly clone that lets you shorten URLS.
-Current features: create a URL without logging in or log in to create URLs and manage your previously shortened URLs.
+Current features: create a shortened URL without logging in or log in to create shortenend URLs and manage your previously shortened URLs.
 I built this to practice configuring a Sqlite database, querying with Active Record and SQL, and implementing a user authetication system from scratch.

 ##How to use it